jameda-telemedicine/webrtc-stats/demo/README.md

 Here is the list of all components used in this demo.

-### `static`

-This serves the builded files from the library and expose them using the 5000 port.

 ### `iframe`

 This is a simple HTML page that use the external API of Jitsi Meet to display an instance of it into an iframe.

+It also serves the builded file for the library.

 It is configured to pass some data to the analytics handler included with this project.